Involtini di Pollo SpiediniOur Favourites

 To prepare the filling, place your raisins in hot water and leave to soak for 10 minutes, chop the red onion finely and sauté in olive oil until sweet and caramelised.
 Leave to cool.

 In a food processor add the almonds and blitz.
-Then add your cheese, cooked and cooled red onion and fresh breadcrumbs into the mixer and blitz.
+Then add your cheese, cooked and cooled red onion, raisins and fresh breadcrumbs into the mixer and blitz.
 Loosen the mix with the olive oil.
 You don’t want the mix too loose but not too compact either.
 Season with a pinch of salt.

 To assemble the involtini, butterfly the chicken breasts and flatten until around 0.5cm in thickness.
 Flatten the chicken breasts by placing the chicken in between 2 layers of cling film and using a rolling pin bash until it reaches the desired thickness.